-- All private roads and driveways must have adequate width and turning radii to accommodate emergency services vehicles including fire trucks and ambulances. - The streets providing access to the townhouses shall not exceed 22 feet in width.
-The street providing primary access to the ILU and assisted living/dementia care home buildings may be 24 feet wide. - Mountable curbs shall be provided where feasible. - To the extent feasible, street ends shall be designed as hammerheads rather than cul-desacs. - Site circulation improvements shall include provisions for sidewalks or similar pedestrian pathways.
-Protections for pedestrians shall be provided at crosswalks and sidewalks. - Sidewalks shall begin at the residential units closest to Route 202 and continue north into the site.
-Sidewalks shall not continue all the way to Route 202.
-Sidewalks shall be provided on all internal roads, but may be located on only one side of the internal roads. - Surface parking is encouraged to utilize reinforced porous products to reduce impervious coverage. - All roads shall be built to Township standards or RSIS standards as applicable.
+- Applications for development shall provide a traffic study evaluating the impact of new development, particularly on the Mt.
+Kemble Avenue/Tempe Wick Road intersection and identify strategies to mitigate the traffic effects of the new development. - All private roads and driveways must have adequate width and turning radii to accommodate emergency services vehicles including fire trucks and ambulances. - Mountable curbs shall be provided where feasible. - To the extent feasible, street ends shall be designed as hammerheads rather than cul-desacs. - Site circulation improvements shall include provisions for sidewalks or similar pedestrian pathways.
+Protections for pedestrians shall be provided at crosswalks and sidewalks. - Surface parking is encouraged to utilize reinforced porous products to reduce impervious coverage. - Parking is encouraged to be constructed into the grade and be hidden from view as much as feasible. - All roads shall be built to Township standards or RSIS standards as applicable.